 The Marty Lyons Foundation grants wishes to children (3-17) who have been diagnosed with a terminal or life-threatening illness.
-We are unique as we will consider a second wish for a deserving child.

 Frequently Asked Questions